 Forgive us Hashem for sending our children to learn Torah in Israel for a year – and sometimes two – but would never let them live there.

 Forgive us Hashem for not knowing Hebrew; the language of Eretz Yisrael and of our Nation.

 Forgive us Hashem for lying to You when we say each Shabbat, during Mussaf; “Bring us up in gladness to our land and plant us within our boundaries” because we really don’t mean it.

 Forgive us Hashem for not defending Your land, choosing to send us sons to university rather than the IDF.

-Forgive us Hashem for not recognizing Your miracle and not thanking You with Hallel on Yom Ha’atzmaut, or even saying the prayer for the State of Israel on Shabbat.
+Forgive us Hashem for not recognizing Your miracle and not thanking You by not saying Hallel on Yom Ha’atzmaut nor even the prayer for the State of Israel on Shabbat.